slatedocs/slate/source/includes/_kuzzleDataCollection.md

     .dataCollectionFactory('index', 'collection')
     .subscribe({term: {title: 'foo'}}, function (error, result) {
-      // called each time a new notification on this filter is received };
+      // called each time a new notification on this filter is received

+      // check the KuzzleRoom/Notifications section of this documentation
+      // to get notification examples
+    };
 ```